rocketfs/rocketfs/docs/client-datanode-read-write-protocol.md

       1. It updates `d.ChunkID(b)`, `d.VotedGS(b,c)`, and stores `data` in `d.VotedData(b,c)`.
       2. It sends a `Vote(d,b,gs,c)` response to the client.
 4. The client waits for `success=true` responses from all DataNodes in `[d]` before moving to the next chunk.
-5. After writing all chunks, the client sends a `NameNode.FinalizeBlock(b,length)` request.
+5. Once all chunks are written successfully, the client finalizes the block by sending a `NameNode.FinalizeBlock(b,length)` request to the NameNode.
 6. If the NameNode responds with `success=true`, the block is successfully written.

 ### Failure Recovery Process